 July 9, 2018, Israel

 It is long past midnight, burning the midnight oil, and sleep escapes me.
-I open The Ethics of the Fathers written two thousands years ago.
-I received this copy for scholarship when I was graduated from Junior High School in New York.
+I open The Ethics of the Fathers written two thousand years ago.
+I received this copy as a reward for great scholarship when I was in high school in New York.

-I read..."Rabbi Chanina son of Chachinai said: He would keeps awake at night and he who goes on his way alone, if he allows his soul to wander to idle thoughts, he is transgressing against his own soul"
+I read..."Rabbi Chanina son of Chachinai said: He who keeps awake at night and he who goes on his way alone, if he allows his soul to wander to idle thoughts, he is transgressing against his own soul."

-And so I reflect, on the pain of life, on the joy, on the Strikes and Gutters, on the unnecessary pain people cause each other, on the comments people make without thinking.
-I think of the words of the rabbis and I know that I have found no better words than these, no greater wisdom to guide me, no greater lessons to follow, no greater balm to calm my soul at this late hour.
+And so I reflect, on the pain of life, on the joy, on the Strikes and Gutters, on the unnecessary pain people inflict on each other, on the comments people make without thinking.
+I think of the words of the rabbis and I know that I have found no better words than these, no greater wisdom to guide me, no greater lesson to follow, no greater balm to calm my soul at this late hour.

 The Ethics of the Fathers, a small section of the Talmud which we consider our guide to life.
 And we learn that Moshe received the wisdom from God and passed it on to his most worthy disciple, Joshua.
 And so it continued for each and every generation.
 Each Master found a worthy disciple to pass on the teachings.
 Each generation recognized the true leaders who had the wisdom in their heads, hearts and souls.

 Let us examine some aspects of this amazing tradition, unbroken to this very day.

 Why was it so important to know about this tradition of Passing On the wisdom?
 Why are we told the names?

 The answer is that we consider this wisdom precious and we want it passed on accurately.
 We want to promote the observance of the laws and traditions.
 We do not want to deviate from the original purpose but we do need scholars capable of making amendments as needed, qualified authorities who have the power to declare as binding any provisions they make to safeguard the observance of the law.